Skip to main content

 • Read the warranty.
 Warranties vary in length — from three years to 25, depending on the manufacturer.
 It may also only cover specific terms.

 • Sign up for white glove delivery.
 If it’s available, white glove delivery means the company sets up your new bed in your home and could include the removal of your old mattress.
-This may or may not be free, depending on the brand.
+Depending on the brand, this may or may not be free.

 • Set your budget.
-For sales, look at the price tag, not the sale percentage.
-But remember that a great night’s sleep can have a significant positive impact on your health, so consider budgeting more for it.
+Determine what you’re willing to spend on your new mattress.
+Remember that a great night’s sleep can significantly impact your health, so consider budgeting more for it.

 Online